ungoogled-software/ungoogled-chromium-wiki/faq.md

 In ungoogled-chromium-debian, you can install Widevine DRM to additional locations.
 See `/usr/share/doc/ungoogled-chromium/README.Debian` for more details.

 Here is a script that can automate this.
-It requires Debian because of `dpkg-deb`, but it can be modified to work on any sytsem:
+It requires Debian because of `dpkg-deb`, but it can be modified to work on any system:

 ```sh
 #!/bin/bash -eux